matthewlong29/PareAndFlourish_Site/_posts/2017-07-16-writing-your-professional-bio-a-how-to.md

 Bios don’t have to be boring.
 They are as unique as the individuals writing them.
 Research bio examples for inspiration on what you may want to do with your own.

 Do you have a bio you’re proud of?
-Leave it in the comments!